 |Dimensions||15.1 x 15.1 x 30.1 cm||39cm x 26 x 10.4 cm|

 |CPU||3.8GHz Custom Zen 2||3.5GHz Custom Zen 2|

 |Memory bandwidth||10GB at 560GBps, 6GB at 336GBps||448GBps|

 |Ports||HDMI x 2, USB 3.2 x 2, Ethernet, storage, power||Includes USB and NVME slot|

 |Online subscription||Xbox Live||PS Plus|

-|Digital Trends review||Coming soon||Coming soon|
+|Digital Trends review||3.5/5||4.5/5|

 The PS5’s SSD also allows it to segment how you install content.
-If you only want to install the campaign in the latest Call of Duty game, for instance, you will be able to do that and get to playing it much more quickly.
-You can also load directly into certain modes from the dashboard, allowing you to hypothetically jump right into a multiplayer match with a friend instead of having to navigate all of the menus first.
-You will even be able to see what rewards you can get for completing possible activities right from the dashboard, with game servers providing this information.
+If you only want to install the campaign in the latest Call of Duty game, for instance, you can do that and get to playing it much more quickly.
+You can also load directly into certain modes from the dashboard, hypothetically allowing you to jump right into a multiplayer match with a friend instead of having to navigate all the menus first.
+This is implemented on a game-by-game basis, of course, but it’s still neat that it’s available at all.

 Xbox Series X

 Now that both consoles are in our hands, we know how they stack up against each another, visually speaking.
 The Xbox Series X resembles a tall PC tower.
 It is substantially larger than the Xbox One X and Xbox One S systems but still features a power button and disc drive on the front.
 The top of the system caves slightly inward and is made entirely of ventilation holes for better airflow.
 It can also be positioned horizontally to better fit entertainment centers.